 “We used to be ahead of Worthing as the top club in Sussex but recently they have leapfrogged us.

 “But we are still attracting a lot of kids and have about 450 going through the various age-groups at the moment.”

-Club chairman, Mark Newey added: ‘We’re delighted by the progress of our quintet.
+Club chairman, Mark Newey added of Heath’s fledgling crop of youngsters: ‘We’re delighted by the progress of our quintet.
 Other ex-Heath youngsters playing in the higher levels include Perry Parker at Edinburgh, Ollie Tomasczwiek at Newcastle Falcons and Ben Broster at Biarritz – plus recent retiree, former Bristol and England forward Roy Winters.